xen-troops/meta-xt-prod-devel-rcar-gen4/doc/building.md

 1. Ubuntu 18.0+ or any other Linux distribution which is supported by Poky/OE
 2. Development packages for Yocto.
-Refer to [Yocto
+Refer to [Yocto manual](https://docs.yoctoproject.org/brief-yoctoprojectqs/index.html#build-host-packages).
-3. You need `Moulin` installed in your PC.
+3. You need `Moulin` of version 0.11 or newer installed in your PC.
 Recommended way is to install it for your user only: `pip3 install --user git+https://github.com/xen-troops/moulin`.
-Make sure that your `PATH` environment variable includes `${HOME}/.local/bin`. manual](https://docs.yoctoproject.org/brief-yoctoprojectqs/index.html#build-host-packages).
+Make sure that your `PATH` environment variable includes `${HOME}/.local/bin`.
 4. Ninja build system: `sudo apt install ninja-build` on Ubuntu

 ## Fetching